solana-foundation/solana-improvement-documents/proposals/0130-dynamic-block-limits.md

 ## Drawbacks

 - Complexity: Introducing dynamic block limits adds complexity to the network's operation and monitoring.
-- Predictability: Frequent changes in CU limits may affect the predictability of transaction processing times and fees.

 ## Backwards Compatibility

 - The proposal requires network-wide coordination for activation.
-- No direct breaking changes, but dApps and transaction submission strategies may need adjustments.